sinch/n8n-sinch/engineering-reference-docs/SINCH_CONVERSATIONS_CONNECTOR_PLAN.md

 }

 /**
- * Make an authenticated request to the Sinch Conversations API.
+ * Make an authenticated request to the Sinch Build Conversations API.
  * Handles OAuth2.0 token management and regional endpoints.
  */
 export async function makeSinchConversationsRequest<T = any>(